 Corned beef is the salted brisket (a cut from below the neck) or silverside (a cut from the hindquarter) of beef gently boiled in water, spices and herbs.
 In Australia, it is almost always the silverside that is sold as corned beef.

-You’ll get a great result if you simply boil the meat for 3 – 4 hours but I like to go for 8-10 hours in my slow-cooker.
+You’ll get a great result if you gently boil the meat for 3 – 4 hours in a sauce pan but I like to go for 8-10 hours in my slow-cooker.
 I’ll show you below how I save time and money by using home-made vegetable stock instead of adding fresh vegetables to the pot.